 Buying Fluorescent Diamonds Pros & Cons

-Let us take a look at some pros and corns of buying fluorescent diamonds.
+Let us take a look at some pros and cons of buying fluorescent diamonds.

 Pros of the fluorescent diamond.

-- Low In Price – On an average, you may get 15%-18% cheaper diamond if don’t mind buying a diamond with fluorescent.
+- Low In Price – On average, you may get 15%-18% cheaper diamond if you don’t mind buying a diamond with fluorescent.

-- Improves Color – Best part, Fluorescence in diamond sometimes improves it color.
+- Improves Color – The best part, fluorescence in a diamond, sometimes enhances its color.
 It reduces yellowness, therefore, looks better in color to observers.

 Cons of the fluorescent diamond.

-- Looks Cloudy – “Very Strong” fluorescence might create a hazy look in diamonds.
+- Hazy Diamond – “Very Strong” fluorescence might create a cloudy or hazy look in diamonds.
 Avoid buying such kind of diamond.
-It makes the stone look slightly foggy, or milky.
+It makes the stone look slightly foggy or milky.

 Quick Tip – How to tell if diamonds are real or fake?